-1. Ozark Mountain School District will create and maintain a climate in the school that assures the safety and welfare of all students.

-2. Desks, lockers, and other storage facilities are the property of the school and remain at all times under the control of the school.
-School authorities may conduct or supervise law enforcement officials in periodic inspections at any time for any reason related to school administration.
+- 1. Ozark Mountain School District will create and maintain a climate in the school that assures the safety and welfare of all students. - 2.
+Desks, lockers, and other storage facilities are the property of the school and remain at all times under the control of the school.
+School authorities may conduct or supervise law

-3. A search will also be conducted when a reasonable suspicion exists that stolen items, items prohibited by law, items prohibited by school policy, or items which in any way threaten the safety, health, or welfare are contained within desks, lockers (backpacks are considered lockers), automobiles, or on an individual person.

-4. Searches of person(s) will be conducted by the school principal or designee of the same sex as the student if the investigation so warrants.
+- 3. A search will also be conducted when a reasonable suspicion exists that stolen items, items prohibited by law, items prohibited by school policy, or items which in any way threaten the safety, health, or welfare are contained within desks, lockers (backpacks are considered lockers), automobiles, or on an individual person. - 4.
+Searches of person(s) will be conducted by the school principal or designee of the same sex as the student if the investigation so warrants.
 An adult witness of the same sex as the student will also be present.

-NOTE: Sniff dogs will be brought on campus periodically, and may be brought to the lockers, classrooms, parking lots, etc.
+\NOTE: Sniff dogs will be brought on campus periodically, and may be brought to the lockers, classrooms, parking lots, etc.